-We hear sounds all around us, but what is sound, and how do we hear it.
-Once we understand what sound is we can explore how to capture it and reproduce it.
+We hear sounds all around us, but what is sound, and how do we hear it?
+Lets explore how it is captured and reproduced in our music players.

 Sound is a type of energy made by vibrations.
 When any object vibrates, it causes movement in the air particles.
 These particles bump into the particles close to them, which makes them vibrate too causing them to bump into more air particles.
 This movement, called sound waves, keeps going until they run out of energy.
 If your ear is within range of the vibrations, you hear the sound.
 What is Sound?